Manniacalifornica/my-dotfiles/README.md

 # my-dotfiles
 my waybar and hyprland dotfiles

-confic.jsonc and style.css go in ~/.config/waybar and the hypr* ones go in ~/.config/hypr/
+config.jsonc and style.css go in ~/.config/waybar and the hypr* ones go in ~/.config/hypr/